 With many agreements broken, young Didier (age 15) responded to the invitation of FC Nantes, whose football scouts invited him to come watch their match.

-Alongside his parents (Pierre and Ginette), Didier visited the academy and was impressed with the training center in La Jonelière.
+Alongside his parents (Pierre and Ginette), Didier visited the academy and was impressed with the training centre in La Jonelière.

 That approval made the Basque talent move to Nantes in the summer of 1982 – finally signing for them in April 1983.